clirdlf/ip_monitor_sidekiq/README.md

 * **Import** the manifests into the database (`rails import:manifests`)
 * Start the app container (`foreman start -f Procfile.dev`)

+## Adding IIIF Manifests

+* Add entry to `lib/manifests-iiif/manifests.csv`

+There is a seperate set of rake tasts (`rake -T iiif`) for managing IIIF manifests.

 ## Manual Testing

     ```bash